 3-year-old kindergarten is an optional early childhood learning program.

-Research shows that play-based learning supports children’s development and that two years are better than one when it comes to early learning.
+Research shows that play-based learning supports children’s development and that 2 years are better than 1 when it comes to early learning.
 Learn more about the benefits of 3-year-old kindergarten.

 When to start 3-year-old kindergarten

 Each child is different, and we recommend carefully considering your child’s readiness before they start the 3-year-old program as this may have a flow on effect for when they start school.